List of England Twenty20 International cricket records: Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.
+The world record for most T20I wickets is held by Afghanistan's Rashid Khan, with 197.
 Adil Rashid is the England bowler who has taken the most wickets.